microsoft/vscode-chrome-debug/README.md

 Read more here https://github.com/Microsoft/vscode-chrome-debug-core/issues/91#issuecomment-265027348

 ## Sourcemaps
-The debugger relies heavly on sourcemaps, but sometimes the sourcemaps aren't generated properly and overrides are needed.
+The debugger uses sourcemaps to let you debug with your original sources, but sometimes the sourcemaps aren't generated properly and overrides are needed.
 In the config we support `sourceMapPathOverrides`.
 A mapping of source paths from the sourcemap, to the locations of these sources on disk.
 Useful when the sourcemap isn't accurate or can't be fixed in the build process.

 The left hand side of the mapping is a pattern that can contain a wildcard, and will be tested against the `sourceRoot` + `sources` entry in the source map.
 If it matches, the source file will be resolved to the path on the right hand side, which should be an absolute path to the source file on disk.

- A couple mappings are applied by default, corresponding to the default configs for Webpack and Meteor -
+A few mappings are applied by default, corresponding to the default configs for Webpack and Meteor -
 ```
 "sourceMapPathOverrides": {
     "webpack:///./*":   "${webRoot}/*", // Example: "webpack:///./src/app.js" -> "/users/me/project/src/app.js"